Migrant Workers and Mesothelioma

 - Demolition.
 The demolition of older buildings poses a serious risk of asbestos exposure.
 The work exposes old materials, many of which contain asbestos.
 Fibers in the dust in the air cause exposure in anyone in the area.

 - Asbestos abatement.
-Abatement, or removal, of asbestos from buildings should be conducted by trained professionals.
+Trained professionals should conduct abatement, or removal, of asbestos from buildings.
 Not all workers are protected, though.
-The rate of in asbestos-related disease in these workers is high.[6]
+The rate of asbestos-related disease in these workers is high.[6]

 Mesothelioma in Family Members of Migrant Workers